-Development & Alumni Relations Office Privacy Statement
+Development & Alumni Relations Office Privacy Notice

 This Notice explains how the Development and Alumni Office (DARO), will collect and use your personal data for alumni and development activities.
 City, University of London (City) is the data controller for personal data that we process about you.

 Where you enrol as a student of the University you automatically become a member of the University alumni community after being awarded a qualification.
 The University provides alumni services to University alumni.
 The University regards these services as an important and integral part of the University's long term commitment to its students and former students.

 Where does the University get your personal data from?

 We transfer some of your data from the University's student record system to the alumni database upon graduation.
 The data transferred is:

 We will keep a record of interactions with you for future reference and to help tailor further communications with you; as part of this, some emails sent by the University may record whether the email has been opened and whether any links have been clicked on.
 City may then supplement these records with data from public third-party sources such as media articles, company and charity filings or social networking websites.
 Such information may include:

 - Your business details including positions, organisation, professional memberships and qualifications